mehtahrishi/enum/readme.md

 * **Modern Glassmorphic User Interface:** A visually appealing and intuitive design that enhances user experience.
 * **Intelligent Website Analysis:**

   * **Company Identification:** Determines the company or organization name associated with the URL.
   * **Core Business Description:** Summarizes what the company does and its primary services/products.
   * **Industry Classification:** Identifies the industry the company operates in.
-* **Automatic Text-to-Speech (Read Aloud):** Extracted information is automatically read out using the browser's built-in Web Speech API, making consumption effortless.
+* **Automatic Text-to-Speech (Read Aloud):** Extracted information is automatically read out using the browser's built-in Web Speech API.
-* **Live Website Preview:** Displays an interactive `iframe` of the analyzed website, allowing you to visually browse the site alongside the generated insights.
+* **Live Website Preview:** Displays an interactive `iframe` of the analyzed website.
-* **Analysis History:** Stores a record of all previously analyzed URLs, including the generated insights (company name, description, industry).
+* **Analysis History:** Stores a record of all previously analyzed URLs, including the generated insights.

-    * **Revisit Content:** Easily click from the history page to view the detailed analysis of any past entry on the main page.
+  * **Revisit Content:** Click from the history page to view the detailed analysis of any past entry on the main page.
-* **Python-Powered Backend:** Robust and scalable, handling all web scraping, AI interactions, and database operations.
+* **Python-Powered Backend:** Handles all web scraping, AI interactions, and database operations.
-* **Dynamic Content Scraping:** Employs **Playwright** to handle JavaScript-rendered websites, ensuring comprehensive data extraction.
+* **Dynamic Content Scraping:** Uses **Playwright** to handle JavaScript-rendered websites.

 ---